tomsauv/Enrich-Deplete-fastq/README.md

 *head counts.txt*<br/>

-When summed, R1 enriched and R1 depleted reads counts should equal those of the initial R1 fastq files
+When summed, enriched and depleted reads counts should equal those of the raw R1 fastq file